ziyezhu92/seainfo6150/assignments/final-project.md

 `onChange={setProductOption.bind(null, 'hasCupholders')}`

-If a user chooses to add cupholders, they then need to choose how many.
+If a user chooses to add cupholders, they then need to indicate how many.

 On your cupholders number input, add the following handler